Comscore: Why it Matters to Mediavine

 Publishers sign a Traffic Assignment Letter when they join Mediavine to assign their traffic to our Comscore as a whole, and we place Comscore branding in the footer of each site.

-Currently, Mediavine Food is the third largest “food entity” on the web.
-We have just started submitting sites for Parenting, Travel, Finance and Home & DIY too.
+Currently, Mediavine Food is the second largest “food entity” on the web.
+We also rank in Travel, Lifestyle and Multi-category groupings too.

 Prior to our Comscore relationship, advertisers were primarily aware of Mediavine through word of mouth and the performance of our industry leading technology.